gersakbogdan/SDCN-P5/README.md

 ---
 ###Sliding Window Search

+In this step we need to compute the HOG on the whole image and slide windows in features.

-For this step I used the method presented in `Hog Sub-sampling Window Search` lesson which allows us to only extract hog features once and then to sub-sampled to get all of its overlaying windows (code is available under `find_cars` function from `vehicle_detection.py` file).
+To do this I used the method presented in `Hog Sub-sampling Window Search` lesson which allows us to only extract hog features once and then to sub-sampled to get all of its overlaying windows (code is available under `find_cars` function from `vehicle_detection.py` file).
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
+In my final solution I used 1.5 as scale factor which match 96x96 window sizes.

-The final parameters used are:
+All final parameters used are:
 ```
 ystart = image.shape[0] / 2
 ystop = image.shape[0]